 Compare All Hiking Tours in Norway

 Norway deserves its reputation as one of the best hiking destinations in the world.
-We offer guided and self-guided options in the Jotunheimen region, one of the premier hiking areas in Norway, as well as the opportunity to traverse the tundra landscape of the Finnmark plateau in the far north.
+We offer the opportunity to traverse the tundra landscape of the Finnmark plateau in the far north.

-Further north in Norway is the location for our other option for guided hiking in Norway, this time with a very special twist!
+The far north in Norway is the location for our option for guided hiking in Norway, but with a very special twist!
 This is a 5-day tour in the remote landscape of Finnmark accompanied by 1-2 huskies, who help to carry some of the equipment.
 Along the way you will stay in simple cabins/lodges and wild camp in tents for 1-2 nights.